-Above all, it was the description of general relativity with the help of the maximum age 8 force that triggered the search for a unified description that was purely based on Planck units.
-Another essential point was the drive to search for a complete theory directly, from its requirements ('top down' in Figure 1), and not from the unification of quantum theory and general relativity ('bottom up').
+Above all, it was the description of general relativity with the help of the maximum force that triggered the search for a unified description that was purely based on Planck units.
+Another essential point was the drive to search for a complete theory directly, from its requirements ('top down' in Figure 1), and not from the unification of quantum the-Page 8 ory and general relativity ('bottom up').
 In the years from 2002 to 2007, most of the ideas of the strand model took shape, mainly in Munich's underground trains, while commuting between home and work.
 In those years, it appeared that strands could explain the Dirac equation, the entropy of black holes, general relativity and the particle spectrum with the three particle generations.
-While walking in the woods and fields around Munich during 2008 and 2009, it appeared that strands explain the three gauge interactions, predict the lack of a Higgs boson - a big mistake due to faulty reasoning, as turned out in 2012 - and of any new physical effects beyond the standard model, and allow calculating the unexplained constants of particle physics.
-The model thus yielded all its main predictions before the accelerator experiments at the Large Hadron Collider at CERN in Geneva were switched on in autumn 2010.
+While walking in the woods and fields around Munich, on 13 October 2008, it appeared that interactions are core deformations; in subsequent walks during 2008 and 2009, it appeared that strands explain the three gauge interactions, predict the lack of a Higgs boson - a bad mistake due to faulty reasoning, as turned out in 2012 - and of any new physical effects beyond the standard model, and Page 330 allow calculating the unexplained constants of particle physics.
+The model thus yielded almost all its main predictions before the accelerator experiments at the Large Hadron Collider at CERN in Geneva were switched on in autumn 2010.
 Thus much of the work was done in a haste - future will show what is of lasting value.

 In 2012, the discovery of the Higgs boson, and in 2014, the comments by Sergei Fadeev led to an improvement and simplification of the strand model, eliminating knotted strands.
-In 2016 and 2017, the experimental results at the LHC, of dark matter searches, and of the LIGO observatory confirmed the lack of deviations from the standard model of particle physics and from general relativity, as predicted by the strand model.
+From 2016 onwards, the experimental results of the LHC groups, of dark matter searches, and of the LIGO observatory confirmed the lack of deviations from the standard model of particle physics and from general relativity, as predicted by the strand model.